Q-Diffusion: Quantizing Diffusion Models: Additional Random Samples

 \section{Additional Random Samples}

-In this section, we provide our non-cherry-picked samples from our weight-only quantized and fully quantized diffusion models obtained using Q-Diffusion under 4-bit quantization.
+In this section, we provide more random samples from our weight-only quantized and fully quantized diffusion models obtained using \name and Linear Quantization under 4-bit quantization.
 Results are shown in the figures below.